ahsantushar12/sql-data-warehouse-project/README.md

 ## About Me

-Hello, I am A B M Ahsan, a data, FinTech, crypto, and blockchain enthusiast.
+Hello, I am Ahsan, a data, FinTech, crypto, and blockchain enthusiast.
 Have background in analtyics, enterpreneruship, international business, accounting, and finance.
 Worked in data analtyics, research, and business development.